Do you believe that mold is always visible?

 You can’t rely on the color of mold to determine whether it’s dangerous or not.
 That’s because some dark-colored mold does nothing to people in terms of health effects.
 However, black mold is likely to be very toxic.

 The toxic black mold is a filamentous fungus that belongs to the Stachybotryaceae family.
 This type of mold is associated with substandard indoor air quality.
 It usually grows on water-damaged materials.
+Not only is it harmful to your health, but to your pets’ health as well.

 #2: Tiny Specks of Mold Pose No Threat